 The Incense Route expedition has taken us on an extraordinary journey through time, space, and a rapidly changing world, tracing one of the world’s most ancient trade routes on foot — Najran in the south to the Gulf of Aqaba in the North, finishing opposite Dahab in Sinai.
 As the expedition artist, I hope to reveal the astonishing beauty, depth, and mystery of a land and people that have long been hidden from the world.

+Walking this ancient trade route has revealed the rich diversity of the Kingdom of Saudi Arabia — its landscapes, cultures, histories, and voices — and the ways in which past and present remain deeply connected.
+The desert is imbued with a silence we have largely driven from our modern lives, and its people embody a timeless hospitality, warmth, and kindness that can feel lost in our fast-paced world.
 At the same time, this journey speaks to a nation in motion.
 As Saudi Arabia moves towards Vision 2030, the expedition offers a counterpoint to dominant narratives, presenting a more nuanced, human story — one rooted in history yet looking confidently to the future.
 To walk the Incense Route today is to walk a living thread that connects ancient exchange with contemporary transformation, and past traditions with new possibilities.

-This was the third in a trilogy of female-led (with explorers Rosie Stancer & Pom Oliver ) desert expeditions that began in the Aral Sea (2022) and continued across the Sinai Peninsula, Egypt, (2023).
+This was the third in a trilogy of female-led (with explorers Rosie Stancer & Pom Oliver ) desert expeditions that we began in the Aral Sea (2022) and continued across the Sinai Peninsula, Egypt, (2023).
 Showcasing female-led innovation in culture and conservation, these expeditions explore how heritage and creativity might look back to the lessons of the past, so as to fuel a sustainable future of tomorrow.

 I have been working through my Saudi field notes and sketchbooks, and, naturally, reflecting on the rapidity of change in that once peaceful region, in the short time that I have been home.
 I can't help but think that these quiet scenes that I captured remain unchanged despite what goes on around them.
 The ravages of war come and go, but the beauty of the land is timeless - and it is that beauty that will endure.